hidekizumi/hidekizumi.github.io/index.md

 I am a sophomore at the Faculty of Data Science at Shiga University, specifically studying **statistics, informatics, and neuroscience**.

-I wish to commit to Brain-Machine Interface(BMI)🧠 some day✨.
+I wish to commit to Brain-Machine Interface(BMI)🧠 someday✨.

 ## Awards